 Our degrees are designed for anyone who wants to take the next step in their career by acquiring the knowledge, skills and credentials to help serve children and families.

 Many of our students transferred to WMU from other colleges and universities.
 They bring with them the credits they previously earned so they’re not starting their degree from scratch.
 If you have previous college experience, you’ll speak with an advisor about what courses will transfer and what you’ll need to complete your degree.

 Our graduates work as caseworkers, family life educators, child life specialists, youth development workers, volunteer coordinators and human service professionals in settings such as healthcare, government, nonprofit, education and child care.

-The Family Studies major prepares students for positions in public or private human service organizations or programs related to children, families and individuals.
-The Child and Family Development major prepares individuals to work with infants, toddlers, preschoolers, school-age children, and their families in a variety of professional settings.
+The Family Studies program will prepare you to pursue positions in human service organizations and programs related to children, youth, seniors and families.
+The Child and Family Development program will prepare you to work with infants, toddlers, preschoolers, school-age children and their families in a variety of professional settings.